 - Structural Support: Panels must withstand the weight of cooling equipment and racking systems.

-- Logistics Hubs: Cold storage cabins support the UAE’s role in global trade, storing goods in ports like Jebel Ali.
+- Logistics Hubs: Cold storage cabins support DUBAI’s role in global trade, storing goods in ports like Jebel Ali.

-- Food Security: Insulated cabins ensure the safe storage of food, supporting the UAE’s food security goals.
+- Food Security: Insulated cabins ensure the safe storage of food, supporting DUBAI’s food security goals.

 - Pharmaceuticals: Sterile cabins protect sensitive drugs, meeting strict regulatory standards.